HISTORY

 When she did her research, she was truly surprised to find out how many children, within her community, were on the free or reduced fee lunch program.
 It broke her heart to think, while her own children were so fortunate, there were so many of her children’s peers were struggling to have a meal on the weekend.

-For the 2008/2009 school year we started in one community with 7 schools.
-Each year the program in Michigan has expanded to over 100 schools and still growing.
+For the 2008/2008 school year we started in one community with seven schools.
+Each year the program has expanded.
+Under the Community Foundation of Greater Rochester the program has expanded to 21 communities and 117 schools and still growing.